NekoMimiOfficial/Shard/README.md

 why ?
 it just sounds nice ig.. and it describes how this project works at its core

+# Important Notice !
+were iz da cod ?

+there is no code on the master branch instead each branch implements Shard to a certain platform or language so you'll have to browse the branches :3

 # The Components
 - server:
 an app to serve and convert files into its repective shard form